 Denis Tarasov

-Previously I did Machine Learning research projects at Meta AI, InstaDeep, Tinkoff AI, Yandex and JetBrains Research.
+Previously I did Machine Learning research projects at Meta AI, ETH Zurich, EPFL, InstaDeep, Tinkoff AI, Yandex and JetBrains Research.

 Email / CV / Google Scholar / Semantic Scholar / Twitter / Linkedin / Github